-Self-condemning behaviors and attitudes are often passed from parents to children.
-These messages often block true intimacy between adult couples.
+Negative attitudes and shame are often passed from parents to children.
+This often blocks true intimacy (closeness) between adult couples.

-The next day, Sally went to the beauty shop and had her hair cut short.
-When John saw it, he was shocked and felt like a rug had been pulled from under him.
-He felt anger start to rise, but then saw how pleased Sally was with the new hairdo.
+For example, one night John told his wife Sally that he loved her long, brown hair.
+The next day, Sally had her hair cut short.
+When John saw it, he was shocked.
+He felt that she did not care about what he liked.
+He felt angry, but then saw how happy Sally was with her new hairdo.
 He said nothing, but he felt distanced from her.

 Inheriting Attitudes From Parents